avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 2. I invented an extremely efficient technique to greatly improve the efficiency of their initial refactoring software by combining the [srcML](https://www.srcml.org/) compiler [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) output in [XML](https://en.wikipedia.org/wiki/XML) format with the Python [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) library in order to generate the refactored source code.

 3. And I invented an algorithm (US patent pending) to greatly reduce RAM usage when the embedded software generates [FLASH](https://en.wikipedia.org/wiki/Flash_memory) files by modifying the internals of the ubiquitous _C_ [memcpy](https://www.man7.org/linux/man-pages/man3/memcpy.3.html) function by incorporating [Posix](https://en.wikipedia.org/wiki/POSIX)-like buffered I/O when memcpy is used to sequentially write to FLASH.
 The RAM savings enables usage of larger "chunks" that enables higher compression ratios for legacy system boards with small amounts of RAM, e.g. less than 256 KB.
-Sometimes compression ratios could be improved by 25%.
+Sometimes compression ratios could be improved by up to 25%.

 </details>
 $endif